ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

                                  libz.so
                                  libzstd.so ]
                                     Remove the specified libraries from being treated as being used internally, e.g.
-                                    OmniTrace will permit all the symbols in these libraries to be eligible for instrumentation.
+                                    ROCm System Profiler will permit all the symbols in these libraries to be eligible for instrumentation.
       --linkage [ global | local | unique | unknown | weak ]
                                     Only instrument functions with specified linkage (default: global, local, unique)